rauljordan/personal-site/blog/2022-09-25-blog-series-functional-programming-for-blockchain.md

 return sandwich
 ```

-In the code above, we mutate sandwich along the way, and nothing stops us from doing something crazy such as
+In the code above, we mutate the sandwich variable along the way, and nothing stops us from doing something crazy such as
 making an HTTP request in the middle, or maybe sending an email when all we want is to build a sandwich!
+Even worse, if we do
+not make copies, and the sandwich is a pointer from an external input, we could be mutating a shared value and leaving it
+in an inconsistent state if any intermediate steps fail.

 ### Thinking in types changes everything